retract1337/jirilo-ptt/README.md

 Then, bind a button to spam echo `"1" > /tmp/jirilo_ptt` into ptt's FIFO.

+Also you can specify a command to execute on timeout.
+For example, you can use `notify-send "Microphone disabled"` to get a notification when microphone is disabled.

 ### 🔧 Modes
 1 - Unmutes your micro,
 0 - Mutes your micro,